battlecode/battlecode-server-2017/specs.md

 - The info on all allied robots can be sensed.
 - The info on visible enemy robots can be sensed.
 - The locations of the both HQs can be sensed.
+- The locations of all PASTRs on the map can be sensed.

 ### Broadcasting
 Radio Sensors: When a robot broadcasts to radio, all robots are made aware of the location of the broadcasting robot for for one turn.
 They can access the positions with a method call like `rc.senseBroadcastingRobots(Team t)`.